 VPNs or virtual private networks are online security and anonymity tools.
 They ensure data security by encrypting your data and further carrying it within encrypted tunnels.
-Besides, VPNs also ensure anonymity by rerouting your traffic through remote servers that mask your IP address. a legitimate VPN uses the secure encryption cipher and protocols to ensure encryption. some of the best VPNs to use are ExpressVPN, Surfshark VPN, NordVPN, and CyberGhost VPN.
+Besides, VPNs also ensure anonymity by rerouting your traffic through remote servers that mask your IP address.
+A legitimate VPN uses the secure encryption cipher and protocols to ensure encryption.
+Some of the best VPNs are ExpressVPN, Surfshark VPN, NordVPN, and CyberGhost VPN.

 Encryption is by far the best-known method of ensuring data severity and integrity.
-It not only allows the safe storage of information but also provides protection within data transfer and communication.
+It allows the safe storage of information and protects within data transfer and communication.
 It is, therefore, crucial to maintaining data security through secure encryption protocols and ciphers.

 About the Author

 Rebecca James is an IT consultant with forward thinking approach toward developing IT infrastructures of SMEs.
 She writes to engage with individuals and raise awareness of digital security, privacy, and better IT infrastructure.More from Rebecca James

 How to Encrypt Your Emails on Gmail, Yahoo, Outlook, and G Suite